|James Thomas "J.T." Fincher|

 Jan.
 12, 1729 – Famous British Parliament member Edmund Burke was born in Dublin, Ireland.

 Jan.
-12, 1777 - American Brigadier General Hugh Mercer died from the seven bayonet wounds he received during the Battle of Princeton.
-Mercer died in the Thomas Clarke House on the eastern end of the battlefield, nine days after the battle ended in victory for the Patriots.
+12, 1777 - American Brigadier General Hugh Mercer died from the seven bayonet wounds he received during the Battle of Princeton, passing away in the Thomas Clarke House on the eastern end of the battlefield, nine days after the battle ended in victory for the Patriots.

 Jan.
 12, 1856 – James W. Roper, the original owner and builder of Oakleigh Mansion in Mobile, passed away on this day at the age of 55 (or possibly 54).

 Jan.
 12, 1861 - Barrancas Barracks, Fort Barrancas, Fort McRee and the Navy yard located at Pensacola, Fla. were seized by Florida state troops.
 The surrender of Fort Pickens was demanded by Florida state troops after the above facilities are occupied, but was refused.

 Jan.
 12, 1861 – During the Civil War, the Mississippi delegation to the House of Representatives got up and walked out the United States Congress.

 Jan.
 12, 1862 – During the Civil War, an 11-day Federal operation between Logan Courthouse and Guyandotte, West Va. began.